Four children dead, two others injured in Mason City house fire

-MASON CITY — An early morning fire claimed the life of four children, and injured two on Wednesday.
+MASON CITY — An early morning fire claimed the lives of four children and injured two Wednesday.

 According to a release from the Mason City Fire Department, firefighters responded to a fire reported around 5 a.m. at a house located at 509 N. Washington Ave.
 When crews arrived flames were visible on the first and second floors of the house.